freyacodes/blog/docs/tunnelbroker-with-lavalink.md

 Next you will need to configure your network system.
 This diverges a lot depending on your distribution.
 Hurricane Electric provides a lot of examples.
 Common for them all is that you need to take two extra steps:

 * Replace the /64 prefix with the /48 one you were allocated.
 The full CIDR notation, not just the bitmask 48.
 * You need to somehow make sure the following command is run after your interface is otherwise configured.
-The block must end with /48.ip -6 route replace local YOUR_48_BLOCK dev lo
+The block must end with /48.

 ```bash
 ip -6 route replace local YOUR_48_BLOCK dev lo